syncfusion-content/install-docs/Common/Essential-Studio/Installation/WebKit-HTML-converter.md

    ![Installation Complete](Add-on_images/Step-by-Step-Installation_img10.png)

 6. Click Finish.
-WebKit is installed in your system.
+WebKit is installed in your machine.

 ## Command Line

-The Syncfusion WebKit Installer supports Command Line Install and Uninstall.
-The following sections illustrate this ability.
+Command Line Install and Uninstall are supported by the Syncfusion WebKit Installer.
+The following section demonstrate this ability.

 #### Command Line Installation

 Follow the given steps to install through Command Line in Silent mode.

-1. Double-click the Syncfusion WebKit Installer.
-The Self-Extractor Wizard opens and extracts the package automatically.
+1. Double-click the Syncfusion WebKit Installer to launch it.
+The Self-Extractor Wizard automatically opens and extracts the package.
 2. The syncfusionessentialwebkit _(version).exe file is extracted into the Temp folder.
 3. Run %temp%.
 The Temp folder opens.
 The syncfusionessentialwebkit _(version).exe file is available in one of the folders.
 4. Copy the syncfusionessentialwebkit _(version).exe file in local drive.
 Example: D:\temp